-- Investment in the Company's Common Shares is speculative, involves risk, and there is no guarantee of a return. - · If equity research analysts do not publish research or reports, or publish unfavorable research or reports, about us, our business or our market, our share price and trading volume could decline. - Concentration of ownership of our Common Shares among our existing executive officers, directors and principal shareholders may prevent new investors from influencing significant corporate decisions. - · Our constating documents permit us to issue an unlimited amount of additional Common Shares or Preferred Shares, which may prevent a third-party takeover or cause our shareholders to experience dilution in the future. - · Anti-takeover provisions in our governing documents and under Canadian Law could prevent or delay transactions that shareholders may favor. - The rights of our shareholders may differ from the rights typically offered to shareholders of a U.S. corporation and these differences may make our Common Shares less attractive to investors. - If we fail to attract and retain senior management and key scientific personnel, our business may be materially and adversely affected. - If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of our current or future product candidates. - We may explore strategic collaborations that may never materialize or may fail. - · We are an "emerging growth company" and a "smaller reporting company" and, as a result of the reduced disclosure and governance requirements applicable to emerging growth companies and smaller reporting companies, our Common Shares may be less attractive to investors. - · We have never paid dividends on our capital shares and we do not intend to pay dividends for the foreseeable future.
-Consequently, any gains from an investment in our Common Shares will likely depend on whether the price of our Common Shares increases. - We are subject to the continued listing criteria of the TSX and our failure to satisfy these criteria may result in a delisting of our Common Shares. - We cannot assure you that our Common Shares will become listed on Nasdaq and, if listed, our failure to meet Nasdaq's continued listing requirements could result in a delisting of our Common Shares. - · Our internal controls over financial reporting may not be effective, which could have a material and adverse effect on our business.

-- The elimination of monetary liability against our directors, officers, and employees under Canadian law and the existence of indemnification rights for our obligations to our directors, officers, and employees may result in substantial expenditures by us and may discourage lawsuits against our directors, officers, and employees. - There may be difficulty in enforcing judgments and effecting service of process on directors and officers that are not citizens of the U.S. - If we are characterized as a passive foreign investment company, U.S. Holders may be subject to adverse U.S. federal income tax consequences.
+- · Investment in the Company's Common Shares is speculative, involves risk, and there is no guarantee of a return. - If equity research analysts do not publish research or reports, or publish unfavorable research or reports, about us, our business or our market, our share price and trading volume could decline. - Concentration of ownership of our Common Shares among our existing executive officers, directors and principal shareholders may prevent new investors from influencing significant corporate decisions. - If we fail to attract and retain senior management and key scientific personnel, our business may be materially and adversely affected. - If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of our current or future product candidates. - · We may explore strategic collaborations that may never materialize or may fail. - We have never paid dividends on our capital shares and we do not intend to pay dividends for the foreseeable future.
+Consequently, any gains from an investment in our Common Shares will likely depend on whether the price of our Common Shares increases. - · We are subject to the continued listing criteria of the TSX and our failure to satisfy these criteria may result in a delisting of our Common Shares. - · We are subject to the continued listing criteria of the Nasdaq and our failure to satisfy these criteria may result in a delisting of our Common Shares. - Our internal controls over financial reporting may not be effective, which could have a material and adverse effect on our business. - The elimination of monetary liability against our directors, officers, and employees under Canadian law and the existence of indemnification rights for our obligations to our directors, officers, and employees may result in substantial expenditures by us and may discourage lawsuits against our directors, officers, and employees.